The Fallacy of the Left-Right Divide

 They want community.
 Real belonging.
 Neighbors who show up.
 A place that knows their name.
 Something larger than themselves to be part of.

 They want a future for their children.
-Not just survival — genuine flourishing.
-A world that’s better, not worse, than the one they inherited.
+Not just survival.
+Genuine flourishing.
+A world that is better, not worse, than the one they inherited.

 Ask a rural conservative in Oklahoma.
 Ask an urban progressive in Portland.
 Ask a working-class immigrant in Houston.
 Ask a retired schoolteacher in Ohio.
 The list is the same.
 The words might differ.
 The emphasis might shift.
 But the list is the same.